-The 2018 annual unemployment average for Martin County (3.5%) was similar to Florida's average (3.6%), while the unemployment rate in St. Lucie County was higher during the same time frame (4.4%).
+The 2019 annual unemployment average for Martin County was similar to Florida's average (3.3%), while the unemployment rate in St. Lucie County was higher during the same time frame (4.1%).
+In 2020, the unemployment rate in St. Lucie County also exceeded the state average.
 The U.S. Census Bureau publishes median household income and poverty estimates.
-According to the 2014-2018 American Community Survey estimates, the median household income in Martin County (\$57,959) is higher than FL's (\$53,267), while St. Lucie's is lower (\$49,373).
+According to the 2015-2019 American Community Survey estimates, the median household income in Martin County (\$61,133) was higher than Florida's (\$55,660), while St. Lucie County had a lower median household income (\$52,322).

 Poverty thresholds are determined by family size, the number of children, and the age of the head of the household.
 A family's income before taxes is compared to the annual poverty thresholds.
-If the income is below the threshold, the family and each individual in it are considered to be in poverty.
-As of January 15, 2020, the 2020 federal poverty threshold for a family of four was \$26,200.
-The ACS estimates indicate that Martin County residents are less likely to live in poverty (10.5%) compared to FL residents (14.8%), while St. Lucie County residents are more likely to live in poverty (15.0%).
-Children in Martin County are less likely to be living below the poverty level (16.1%) compared to all children in FL (21.3%) and in St. Lucie (21.5%).
+If the income is below the threshold, the family and each individual in it are considered to be in poverty As of February 1, 2021, the 2021 federal poverty threshold for a family of four was \$26,500.
+The Census Bureau estimates indicate that individuals in Martin and St. Lucie counties were less likely to live in poverty than Florida residents.
+Within Martin County, the ratio of household income at the 80th percentile to that at the 20th percentile was 4.9, which exceeded the state ratio of 4.6, and the St. Lucie County ratio of 4.2.